noahehall/theBookOfNoah/machine_learning/python/python.md

     - Value: the content of the object
   - inheritance: one class inherits properties and methods from another class
   - polymorphism:  the provision of a single interface to entities of different types.
+    - the practice of using one object of a particular class as if it were another object of another class
+      - both objects should have a common interface
       -  A polymorphic type is one whose operations can also be applied to values of some other type, or types.
       - e.g.
         - a class 'animal' has method 'bark'
         - dog extends animal and returns 'woof'
         - wolf extens animal and returns 'howl'
         - person extends animal and returns 'i can bark like a dog'
+      - duck typing: if it walks like a duck it is a duck
+        - this is important for polymorphism: python objects dont care about type (its loosely typed)
+        - any object of any class that implements the interface thats expected by any function - can be used by that function
     - There are several fundamentally different kinds of polymorphism:
       - [link to wikipedia](https://en.wikipedia.org/wiki/Polymorphism_(computer_science))
   - Model, View, Controller